wp-plugins/powr-video-gallery/readme.txt

 <br>
 = Upgrade ($3.99)/mo and: =
 * Eliminate all POWr logos and watermarks
+* Enable plugin analytics to measure visitors and page views
 * Receive premium POWr support
 * Support the development of other great plugins

 == Installation ==
 Download, install, and activate POWr Video Gallery.